starmpcc/Asclepius/README.md

 <br/>

 ## UPDATE
+### 2024.03.26
+The pretrained-only versions of Asclepius and Asclepius-R (before instruction tuning) were uploaded to [Physionet](https://physionet.org/content/asclepius-r/1.1.0/) and [Huggingface](https://huggingface.co/starmpcc/)!

 ### 2024.01.10
-**Asclepius-R** and the MIMIC-III note instruction are now available on [Physionet](https://physionet.org/content/asclepius-r/1.0.0/)!
+**Asclepius-R** and the MIMIC-III note instruction are now available on [Physionet](https://physionet.org/content/asclepius-r/1.1.0/)!

 ### 2023.09.25